-Lumbar fusion may be indicated as an adjunct to decompression for treatment of spinal stenosis (central or foraminal) when instability (anterolisthesis) is demonstrated on imaging studies, or anticipated due to EITHER of the following:
+Lumbar fusion may be indicated as an adjunct to decompression for treatment of spinal stenosis (central or foraminal) when EITHER of the following (1 or 2) are present AND ALL additional criteria are met (3-5):

-- Facet joint excision greater than 50% bilaterally or 75% unilaterally at the level fused - Resection of the pars interarticularis at the level fused
+- 1. Instability (anterolisthesis) is demonstrated on imaging studies\, or anticipated due to EITHER of the following: - a.
+Facet joint excision greater than 50% bilaterally or 75% unilaterally at the level fused - b.
+Resection of the pars interarticularis at the level fused